lsy1205/113_2_CV_Final/README.md

 ```

 ### Reproducing the 3 Results
+We recommend skipping all the **optional** steps in this section, as they are typically time-consuming.

 1. Directly use seq2ply to reconstruct the 3d point cloud.<br>
 **Accuracy = 0.0, Completeness = 0.51**